defold/doc/docs/en/manuals/input.md

 ## Text triggers

-Text triggers allows you to read arbitrary text input.
+Text triggers allow you to read arbitrary text input.
 There are two types of text triggers:

 `TEXT`
-: This input triggers captures normal text input.
+: This input trigger captures normal text input.

   A text trigger sets the `text` field of the action table to a string containing the typed character.
 The action is only fired at the press of the button, no `release` or `repeated` action is sent.